-Squirrel pox, or squirrel fibroma is a viral disease which produces multiple tumors on the skin of gray and fox squirrels.
-It belongs to the pox group of viruses which produce rabbit fibromatosis, rabbit myxomatosis, hare fibromatosis and some deer fibromas.
+Squirrel pox, or squirrel fibroma, is a viral disease which produces multiple tumors on the skin of gray and fox squirrels.
+It is a leporipox belonging to the pox group of viruses which produce rabbit fibromatosis, rabbit myxomatosis, hare fibromatosis and some deer fibromas.
 Multiple skin tumors on gray squirrels from Maryland were reported in 1953.
 Since then, reports of squirrels with skin tumors have come from Florida, New York, Virginia, North Carolina, and Ontario.
-In Michigan, they have been found on both gray and fox squirrels in the lower peninsula.
+In Michigan, they have been found on both gray and fox squirrels in the Lower Peninsula.

-The tumors develop at the site where the insects feed on the animal.
+The tumors develop at the site where direct contact occurred or where the insects fed on the animal.

 The disease is diagnosed by finding characteristic gross and microscopic lesions.
-Confirmation of the disease is either by histologic examination of tissues for intracytoplasmic viral inclusion bodies or by virus isolation.
+Confirmation of the disease is either by histological examination of tissues for intracytoplasmic viral inclusion bodies or by virus isolation.

 As far as we know, the virus only infects squirrels in nature.
 However, in the laboratory it has been successfully transmitted to woodchucks and rabbits.

 In Michigan, where squirrel pox is common, there apparently have been no noticeable effects on squirrel populations.
 The disease is of no public health significance.
-The carcasses of affected animals are safe for human consumption, since current knowledge indicates the virus is not transmissible to man.
-Furthermore, the tumors are usually confined to the skin and are removed when the animal is skinned.
-If metastasized areas are found in the viscera, even though the lesions are not of public health significance, for aesthetic reasons the carcass should be discarded.
+The carcasses of affected animals are safe for human consumption, since current knowledge indicates the virus is not transmissible to humans.
+Furthermore, the tumors are confined to the skin and are removed when the animal is skinned.